foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 To make finding aliens a little easier, we've integrated the work started by rrenna and took it from there to finally provide you with an in-engine alien archive browser.
 You can filter by CR, HP, Size, Type, and, of course, name.

 ### Galactic Magic
+* Added all items, including the errata!
 * Added all the spells.
-* Added all items, including the errata!
+* Added precog class and class features!
 * Added precog as a spellcasting class to the spell settings.
-(Note: This does not mean precog is available as a compendium entry.)

 ### Compendium
 * Added Mountain Eel from AA1 to Alien Archives.